At the Centre

 Life in the City of Bergen

-UiB is located in Bergen – the second largest city in Norway and the administrative and educational center of Western Norway.
-Bergen is known as a vibrant city with personality and charm, and has currently over 270,000 inhabitants.
+UiB is located in Bergen – the second largest city in Norway with a population of 275 000, and the administrative and educational center of Western Norway.
+Bergen is known as the “Gateway to the Fjords” and “the City Between Seven Mountains”, and is a vibrant city with personality and charm.

 Located by the Atlantic Ocean, the history and development of Bergen are closely linked to trade routes at sea and a constant interaction with the outside world.
 Bergen Airport Flesland has direct flights to over 30 international destinations, including major hubs such as Amsterdam, London, Paris, Berlin, Brussels and Copenhagen.